Rushi425/RailAid/Frontend/README.md

 ## Expanding the ESLint configuration

 If you are developing a production application, we recommend using TypeScript with type-aware lint rules enabled.
 Check out the [TS template](https://github.com/vitejs/vite/tree/main/packages/create-vite/template-react-ts) for information on how to integrate TypeScript and [`typescript-eslint`](https://typescript-eslint.io) in your project.

+What features/modules do you want to build first?
+(Booking system?
+Chatbot?
+Admin panel?)
+Do you have a database preference?
+(MongoDB?
+PostgreSQL?
+Both?)
+Authentication needed?
+(User login, driver login, admin login?)
+Any specific design/UI references you like?
+(I'll build mobile-first UI)

+Ready to Start 🚀
+I'm holding all these instructions in memory.
+Just tell me what you want to build first, and I'll give you:

+Complete component code
+API endpoints
+Database schemas
+Configuration steps
+Any 3rd party setups needed

+What's our first module/feature to build?